tecunningham/tecunningham.github.io/_drafts/implicit-preferences.md

 things that remain to do:

 - [ ] improve discussion of Freud, & examples of his diagnoses
-- [ ] replace guide-dog example with something
+- [ ] ⧸⧸explain how guide-dog examples leads to inconsistent choices⧸⧸replace guide-dog example with something ⧸⧸
-- [ ] discussion of why guide-dog model implies getting hypotheticals wrong
+- [ ] discussion of why guide-dog model implies getting hypotheticals ⧸⧸wrong.⧸⧸wrong
-- [ ] add results of experiment demonstrating unconscious knowledge
+- [ ] add results of experiment demonstrating unconscious knowledge⧸⧸

 # Introduction